felmur/showansi/README.md

 ![showansi visualization in bash](/assets/showansi.png)

-Note that if the ANSI-CP437 file is animated, the animations are not taken and the *bash* console is able to display them correctly.
+Note that if the ANSI-CP437 file is animated, the animations are not lost and the *bash* console is able to display them correctly.

 Enjoy!